duckdb/pg_duckdb/README.md

 pg_duckdb is a Postgres extension that embeds DuckDB's columnar-vectorized analytics engine and features into Postgres.
 We recommend using pg_duckdb to build high performance analytics and data-intensive applications.

-Third party developers will be able to extend both DuckDB and the PostgreSQL integration by writing their own DuckDB extensions.
-Those extensions will be distributed through the DuckDB community extension repository.

 pg_duckdb was developed in collaboration with our partners, [Hydra](https://hydra.so) and [MotherDuck](https://motherduck.com).

 ## Goals

-* Create and manage analytical tables with good performance on analytical queries
 * Broad support for Postgres types and functions within analytical context
 * Query external datasets on S3, GCP and Azure (Parquet, Iceberg and Delta Lake)
-* Join native Postgres and analytical data efficiently
+* Join native Postgres and analytical data
-* Seamlessly run read and write queries against native postgres and cloud tables stored in MotherDuck
+* Direct access to data stored in MotherDuck
-* Allow storing data in a columnar format using DuckDBs native files
-* Allow for easy configuration and deployment of DuckDB extensions to enable additional functionality from the DuckDB ecosystem
+* Support installation of DuckDB extensions

 ## Installation